-The Panel is of the view that the portion "INT" in the term "INTESA" is substituted with the letters "LNL" in the domain name, representing a clear example of typosquatting.
-Overall, the Complainant's earlier trademarks are easily recognizable within the disputed domain name.
-The substitution is not important enough to distinguish between the earlier trademarks of the Complainant and the disputed domain name, and does not prevent a finding of confusing similarity with the Complainant's trademarks.
+The "INTESA" mark is clearly recognizable within the disputed domain name, with the addition of the generic term "finanza" related to the Complainant's core business.
+This addition is not important enough to distinguish between the earlier trademarks of the Complainant and the disputed domain name, and does not prevent a finding of confusing similarity with the Complainant's trademarks.